 The time for change is now.
 Despite promises as a candidate and early in his first-term, President Obama’s administration decided not to end hair-trigger alert during its 2010 Nuclear Posture Review.
 The security environment has, however, changed.
 Tensions between Russia and the United States are higher than they have been in decades, and China is considering placing its nuclear arsenal on high alert for the first time, citing U.S. security capabilities.
 In a cautionary 2015 address, former U.S. Secretary of Defense William Perry declared: “today we now face the kind of dangers of a nuclear event like we had during the Cold War, an accidental war.”

 Taking nuclear weapons of hair-trigger alert would be a strong first step toward ensuring nuclear war remains the stuff of fiction.
-Learn more by downloading the full report, or send a letter to Obama here.
+Learn more by downloading the full report.